BitsAndDroids/simulatorGUI/README.md

 # SimulatorGUI

 I built this project using the Angular (typescript) framework.
 The interface represents a quick proof of concept displaying several UX techniques for a technical skill test I'm taking.
 The time limit I've set for myself was 4~5 hours(not considering writing the documentation).
-Due to this time constraint, the end product doesn't represent a full-fledged functional interface.
+Due to this time constraint, the end product is a demo aimed at the interface/experience without too much backend magic.

 You're able to view the project at: https://bitsanddroids.github.io/simulatorGUI/

+## Installation
+Angular is a Javascript/Typescript framework that lets you create dynamic web applications.
+These can be hosted on any web hosting server that supports node.js applications.
+A local installation might be a better option to interface with the simulator directly.
+This approach requires a local webserver to run the application.
+Updating / installing the application could be reduced to a single drag and drop action.
+Place the build files into the web server's directory, and you're ready for take-off.
+Depending on the needs of the client/the software bundle, we could assemble a tailored solution to make the installation as easy as possible.

 # Start screen
 ![start screen](https://github.com/BitsAndDroids/simulatorGUI/blob/main/src/assets/startScreen.jpg?raw=true)